ulfschneider/ulf.website/content/posts/2016-04-23-pocket-git-guide.md

 Git has figured out a difference between your local branch and its counterpart, the remote tracking branch.

 Remote tracking branches are named _origin/<branch-name>_.
-Don´t checkout such a branch via `git checkout origin/<branch-name>` – instead, do `git checkout <branch-name>` to make the remote tracking branch a local branch.
+Don't checkout such a branch via `git checkout origin/<branch-name>` – instead, do `git checkout <branch-name>` to make the remote tracking branch a local branch.

 To see the history of commits in a branch-oriented tree format, use `git log --graph --oneline`.